jericholeal/jl-virtualnetlab/README.md

 - Fixed by assigning 192.168.100.254/24 to bridge device and 192.168.100.1 as gateway & DNS

 #### No internet on linuxclient01
-- DHCP workd, router01 pinged, but no external access
+- DHCP worked, router01 pinged, but no external access
 - Port forwarding wasn't permanently enabled on router01 (missing net.ipv4.ip_forward = 1 in sysctl.conf)

 #### Switched from iptables to nftables
 - Learned nftables is the modern replacement, switched to it
 - Cleaner and better design

-#### Docker snap was weird
+#### Docker snap weirdness
 - Initial install of Docker via snap on monitor01 had issues
 - Replaced with docker.io from apt